felimomo/Walleye-Revised-Paper/fisheries.md

 [^additional]: We additionally optimized, *a posteriori*, fixed policies using $N=350$ and $N=450$ episodes and found essentially identical optimal utilities obtained.
 This further indicated that our choice of $N=250$ was sufficient for optimization.

 [^time-complexity]: For this, the user may use our `train.py` script with the configuration files at `hyperpars/frame_stacking`.
 These configuration files point the training algorithm to our `FrameStackedAsmEnv` environment in which the algorithm trains on sequences of observations of a length defined by the user.

+[^comparisons]: It is important to note, however, that because the scale at which utility accrued per timestep can vary between between utility models, mixed utility models should account for this in the choice of weights.

 ```{bibliography}
 :style: alpha